 The Wynn is home to two of the Strip's most popular nightclubs -- one intimate, the other a full-on party.
 Tryst is a 12,000-square-foot club with a 90-foot waterfall, go-go dancers on tables, waitresses with prepared shots (tequila and lemon drops), and a very danceable club mix draw scantily clad twentysomethings.
 The lounge, where there are sitting areas for bottle service, looks out on the surreal Lake of Dreams.
-Those who don't have the style or the famous face to get past the Tryst bouncers can instead party at Blush, a smaller, more intimate nightclub with an onyx dance floor that lights up.
 Next door, the Encore hotel has another esteemed nightclub, XS.

 XS nightclub surrounds the Encore's sexy European Pool and Island Bar, which means guests can party inside or in chic outdoor cabanas.
 A 10-foot rotating chandelier and nude mannequin torsos are part of the decor.
 For those who want to splurge, bottle service is offered, as is the $10,000 Ono cocktail.
-Next door at the Encore's sister hotel, the Wynn boasts two of Vegas' best clubs, the 12,000-square-foot Tryst and the more relaxed Blush.
+Next door at the Encore's sister hotel, the Wynn boasts the popular 12,000-square-foot Tryst.

 MGM Grand is the second largest hotel in the world (and it only lost the first spot recently), so it stands to reason that this hotel would be a perfect place to unleash one's party animal side -- right alongside the lions.
 Studio 54 is a 22,000-square-foot nightclub with four dance floors and go-go dancers that purports to be a wilder version of the New York City original.
 The six other bars and lounges include Tabu Ultra Lounge, Centrifuge, and Rouge.
 When the sun is shining, the Wet Republic pool scene can get out of control with live DJs, swimsuit competitions, and the like.

-PURE nightclub is located here, which is a two-story, 40,000-square-foot space with four distinct spaces in one, each with its own DJ.
-The space is modern and posh, swathed mostly in white.
+Omnia nightclub at Caesar's Palace is a huge 75,000-square-foot space with rotating DJs and striking state-of-the-art technology.
 Guests can enjoy Strip views and party outside on an oversize Terrace.
-The Venus Pool is the adults-only pool area, and is sometimes attached to parties at PURE.
+The Venus Pool is the adults-only pool area.
 It's generally much more laid-back and less obnoxious than some of the more notorious pool parties in Vegas, such as those at the Palms or Hard Rock.

-Los Angeles megaclub LAX has landed at this hotel, making it a safe bet for a night out on the town.
+Los Angeles megaclub LAX has landed at Luxor Hotel & Casino, making it a safe bet for a night out on the town.
 LAX has 26,000 square feet spread over two floors, and with red leather, mirrors, and bottle service everywhere, you can be sure you'll be fist-bumping with the best of them.
-LAX is the main affair at , but there are eight other bars, including Flight and the sexier CatHouse.
+LAX is the main affair at Luxor, but there are several other bars, including Flight and Aurora.